 - Wash all dyed cottons and other bright/dark colours separately at first to avoid colours running.
-It is normal for colours to fade on dyed cottons.
-To minimize this, always dry your nappies with the undyed side facing the sun.

 2. Storing Dirty Nappies

 Invest in a large storage basket, one with good ventilation that ‘breathes’.
 Modern cloth nappies should not be soaked.
-In fact, soaking may just shorten their lifespan.

-Wee nappies can be put in the basket straight off the bum, with no need to rinse.
+Urine nappies can be put in the basket straight off the bum, with no need to rinse.
 Newborns that are exclusively breastfed have water soluble poop, so there is no need to rinse this poop, but you can do so if you prefer.
 If your baby is on formula or solids, poop needs to be discarded in the toilet (and you can also give it a quick rinse) before the nappy is stored in the basket for wash day.

 Wash your nappies within three days.
 Keeping it in the laundry basket for longer may result in mould issues.